bostonaholic/til/clojure/thread_vs_doto.md

 java.lang.Long
 ```

-:confused: You cannot simply thread an atom through functions which perform on atoms.
+😕 You cannot simply thread an atom through functions which perform on atoms.

 You can however, use `doto`.